Chrischn/Project-Tessera/README.md

 # The Project

 ### What is this all about?
 I've wished for a modern Civ 4 release in 64-bit for ages, just like many of you probably did/do too.
-The modability of Civ 4 is unmatched in the series but the constant crashes and the long loading times when playing with some of the amazing mods out there are caused by a 32-bit technical barrier, that can only partially be worked around, without changes to the underlying engine.
+The moddability of Civ 4 is unmatched in the series but the constant crashes and the long loading times when playing with some of the amazing mods out there are caused by a 32-bit technical barrier, that can only partially be worked around, without changes to the underlying engine.

 The 25th of October 2025 marks the 20th anniversary of Civ 4's original release with no official remaster in sight and that's why it's about time to take things into our own hands if we ever want to see it happen!
 Inspired by [Blake00](https://forums.civfanatics.com/threads/rebuilding-parts-of-civ4-multithreading-64bit-memory-access-to-increase-civ4s-speed-in-large-games.688441/)'s initial thread in the CivFanatics Forums and [snowern](https://forums.civfanatics.com/threads/mini-engine-progress.691873/)'s 64-bit Mini-Engine and despite my lack of a professional software engineering background, I decided to kick things off!

-*So to anwser the question*: I want this project to be the starting point for a community-driven effort to build a modern implementation of a runtime engine (based on Godot) that can play mods created for Civilization IV and its expansions with 64bit-support.
+*So to answer the question*: I want this project to be the starting point for a community-driven effort to build a modern implementation of a runtime engine (based on Godot) that can play mods created for Civilization IV and its expansions with 64bit-support.

 We have all the mosaic tiles, we just need to put them together!